Govotr/Sample-IN-APP-Voting/README.md

 ### What Clients Need to Do

-1. **Configure Environment Variables**: Set up your actual API endpoints and credentials
+1. **Configure Backend Server**:
+   - Edit `vote-poc-be/server.js` to integrate with your APIs
+   - Update environment variables in `.env` file
+   - Modify OAuth and data endpoint configurations
+2. **Configure Mobile App Backend URL**:
+   - Update `vote-now-poc/app/(tabs)/portfolio.tsx` (Line 26)
+   - Replace `'https://YOUR-BACKEND-URL/vote'` with your actual backend URL
+   - Use `http://localhost:3001/vote` for local development
+   - Use your deployed backend URL for production
-2. **Customize UI**: Adapt the mobile app UI to match your brand
+3. **Customize UI**: Adapt the mobile app UI to match your brand
-3. **Implement Authentication**: Add proper user authentication system
+4. **Implement Authentication**: Add proper user authentication system
-4. **Add Business Logic**: Implement your specific voting logic
+5. **Add Business Logic**: Implement your specific voting logic
-5. **Deploy**: Deploy backend to your preferred hosting platform
+6. **Deploy**: Deploy backend to your preferred hosting platform
-6. **Test**: Thoroughly test the integration with your systems
+7. **Test**: Thoroughly test the integration with your systems

 ### Security Considerations